getnamo/SocketIOClient-Unreal/README.md

 If you're using this as a project plugin you will need to convert your blueprint only project to mixed (bp and C++).
 Follow these instructions to do that: https://allarsblog.com/2015/11/04/converting-bp-project-to-cpp/

-![Converting project to C++](https://i.imgur.com/Urwx2TF.png) e.g. menu option to convert your project to mixed by adding a C++ file.
+![Converting project to C++](https://i.imgur.com/Urwx2TF.png)

+e.g. Using the File menu option to convert your project to mixed by adding a C++ file.

 ### iOS